There is a Drake colouring book because of course there is

 And when it comes to salves for a broken heart, the only thing (arguably) more popular than Drake might be colouring books.
 Because as the never-ending onslaught of trend pieces would suggest, Canadians love colouring in the lines.
 Not only is it a culturally acceptable way to regress back to the thumb-sucking comforts of toddler-hood, but it's a "therapeutic activity to de-stress and increase mindfulness."
 (Hat tip to the trend piece we ran on CBC Arts for that quote.)

 So dry your eyes, and swap that box of wine for a box of Crayolas because today brings news of a glorious mash-up of the two.
-There's a Drake colouring book, because of course there is, and it's from UK publisher Sugoi Books.
+There's a Drake colouring book(external link), because of course there is, and it's from UK publisher Sugoi Books.
 Compiling illustrations from 15 different artists, Under Star Projectors: The Unofficial Drake Coloring Book, allows you to colour your feelings in James Turrell-inspired magentas and blues, while revisiting some of Drizzy's finest moments.

 No guarantee, however, that one of those pictures commemorates that time Salman Rushdie rapped such go-to Drizzy tracks as "What's My Name?" and "Forever," so CBC Arts decided to make a Drake colouring page of our own.